-Italy celebrates Festa della Liberazione on 25 April.
+Italy marks Festa della Liberazione on 25 April.

-However not many people are aware of the Museo storico della Liberazione di Roma, one of Rome's lesser-visited museums, and the horrors that once took place inside its windowless walls.
+However not many visitors to Rome are aware of the Museo storico della Liberazione di Roma and the horrors that once took place inside its windowless walls.

 Located on a nondescript side street in the city's S. Giovanni quarter, the three-storey museum is housed in what was the Gestapo headquarters during the Nazi occupation of Rome in the second world war.

 Comprising prison cells and torture chambers, Rome's Liberation Museum documents the persecution of Jews and Italian resistance figures, or partigiani, interrogated there by the SS from 1943-1944.

 The museum places a particular focus on the Fosse Ardeatine Massacre when some of the 335 victims were taken from the prison on Via Tasso before being murdered in a quarry near the Appia Antica.

 Amid the horror of the museum are touching messages, about life and freedom, scrawled or carved into the walls of the cells, often written by prisoners in the last hours of their lives.